brajeshwar/brajeshwar.github.io/_posts/2012/2012-02-17-android-opens-arms-for-google-chrome.md

----
-layout: post
-title: Android 'Opens Arms' for Google Chrome
+# Android 'Opens Arms' for Google Chrome
----

 Google Chrome is one of the most suave and user friendly browsers.
 This browser is mostly used as a style statement due to its vogue user interface and themes.
 The good news for Chrome lovers and Android owners is that google has started offering the beta version of the <a href="http://chrome.blogspot.com/2012/02/introducing-chrome-for-android.html">chrome browser for the android users</a>.
 On the flip side, the chrome browser is only available for the android devices that use Android version 4.0 or popularly known as the Ice Cream Sandwich.
 Currently only 1% of the Android population are on <a href="https://market.android.com/details?id=com.android.chrome">Ice Cream Sandwich Android devices</a>.